upintheairsheep/utmapp.github.io/_pages/install.md

 The recommended way for non-jailbreak users is to use [AltStore][4] which manages re-signing automatically.

 **If you are running iOS 14.2, 14.3**: UTM works with sideloading (non-jailbroken) if your device has an Apple A12 chip or newer.
-Otherwise, you need to be jailbroken.
+Otherwise, keep reading.

-**If you are running iOS 14.0, 14.1, 14.4, or higher**: UTM works if you are jailbroken or [semi-tethered with Jitterbug][9].
-"Semi-tethered" means either tethered to a Mac/PC, to another iOS device with Wifi sharing, or to itself (one iOS device running both Jitterbug and UTM) through a on-device VPN profile.
+**If you are running iOS 14.0, 14.1, 14.4, or higher**: UTM works if you are jailbroken or [semi-tethered with Jitterbug][9] or AltJIT.
+"Semi-tethered" means either tethered to a Mac/PC, to another iOS device with Wifi sharing, or to itself (one iOS device running both Jitterbug/AltJIT and UTM) through a on-device VPN profile.

 ### AltStore Repository